AnicetusCer/pex/README.md

 2. **Populate the database folder**
    - Copy your Plex EPG SQLite file into `db/plex_epg.db`, *or*
-   - Set `plex_epg_db_source` in `config.json` to the path of Plex’s live DB so Pex can maintain `db/plex_epg.db` automatically.
+   - Set `plex_epg_db_source` in `config.json` to the path of Plex’s live DB so Pex can refresh `db/plex_epg.db` automatically.
-   - Optionally set `plex_library_db_source` to the path of Plex’s library database so Pex keeps `db/plex_library.db` in sync for owned detection experiments.
-   - Choose `owned_source`: keep the default and switch to `plex_library` for the fastest start-up, or set it to `filesystem` to crawl your local folders.
-     The filesystem mode walks every movie directory and expects files named `Title (Year).ext`, so large libraries can take quite a while on the first run.
+   - Do the same for your Plex library database: copy it into `db/plex_library.db` or set `plex_library_db_source` and let Pex maintain the mirror.
+Owned detection relies on this copy so you don’t have to crawl your filesystem.

 3. **Edit `config.json`** (see the [Configuration Reference](#configuration-reference)).